laky/SOS-Local-AI/demos/transcribe_summarize/README.md

 # Transcribe and Summarize

+The workflow here uses Whisper.cpp to transcribe an audio recording and pass it to an LLM running in LM Studio to create a summary in markdown format.

 ## Requirements

 Make sure you have LM Studio installed and the right model installed.
 For the demo I used `qwen3-30b-a3b`, but you can easily define some other model to be called in the python file by changing the `LLM_MODEL` variable to the model identifier.